jyagupsky20/sort-o_Walrus/README.md

 Every case for selection sort will take the same amount of time.

 Reason: Regardless of the positioning of the elements in the list, for every pass it compares all of the elements of the list and conducts one swap.

+Big-O Classification: Selection sort is quadratic, or O(n^2).
+For an array size 100, selection sort needs to search through 100 items 100 times, or 100^2 searches.

+The same applies for the best case scenario.

 # insertionSort
 **Best Case**